Residence rooms come with just the basics: a bed, a desk, and a bit of storage space.

 Think of your room as a blank slate—you can express your personality and feel at home (away from home!).
 If you have a safe haven to return to, you’ll be more confident to take risks like making new friends or attending events.

-Besides, you’re going to spend a big chunk of time in your room either sleeping, studying, or binging Queer Eye, so why not make it somewhere you love to be?
+Besides, you’re going to spend a big chunk of time in your room either sleeping, studying, or binging Stranger Things, so why not make it somewhere you love to be?

 Here are 6 easy and budget-friendly ways to transform your space: